 But because of tough economic times for families and small businesses, foreclosures are still a frequent occurrence and many times, properties are left vacant.

-The Traditional Property Insurance Policy
+Property Insurance Policy

 An insurance carrier usually allows for a property to be vacant for no more than 30 days.

-Certain important coverage such as fire damage, theft, etc. to a vacant home or property become excluded!
+Because vacant properties are more vulnerable to arson, theft, vandalism and damage from water.
+Certain important coverage such as fire damage, theft, vandalism, etc. to a vacant home or property are typically excluded!

 Vacant Home Insurance

 Leaving your home vacant means you and your family are not regularly available to make sure things are always right.

 A tiny water leak can turn massive in a vacant home and result in extremely costly water damage.